modularml/mojo/stdlib/docs/vision.md

 intend to ignite enthusiasm to contribute to the expanding Mojo package ecosystem.

-- The Standard Library prioritizes
+- The standard library prioritizes
   **Performance > Safety > Portability > Debuggability.**

-- **Respectable performance by default.** Standard Library intends to provide respectable performance by default — but not perfect performance.
+- **Respectable performance by default.** standard library intends to provide respectable performance by default — but not perfect performance.
 We support low-level controls that enable performance tuning by systems engineers.
 While providing consistently strong performance over time, we do so with minimal